qsheltier/sactilgis/README.md

 If the origin of a branch is a tag defined in the configuration, use the `tag` element.
 If the origin of a branch is not a tag but a branch that sactilgis cannot detect automatically (e.g. because it was created without copying an existing branch), use the `branch` and `revision` elements.

+If no origin is specified and no origin can be determined, sactilgis will create an orphan branch.

 tag
 : The name of the tag the branch was copied from.
 If this element is used, `branch` and `revision` will be ignored.